ros-tooling/cross_compile/README.md

     * `cp /usr/bin/qemu-*-static sysroot/qemu-user-static`
     * `vcs import ros_ws/src < file_talker.repos`

-### Running the Cross-Compilation
+### Running the cross-compilation

 ```
-ros2 run cross_compile cross_compile \  # Invoke the cross-compilation tool
+ros2 run cross_compile cross_compile \
   --sysroot-path $(pwd) \
   --rosdistro dashing \
   --arch aarch64 \
   --os ubuntu
 ```

-Let's run through the arguments we passed to the script:
+Here is a detailed look at the arguments passed to the script:

 * `--sysroot-path $(pwd)`

-We are pointing the `cross_compile` tool to the absolute path of the directory containing the `sysroot` directory we created.
+Point the `cross_compile` tool to the absolute path of the directory containing the `sysroot` directory created earlier.
-You could run the tool from any directory, but in this case we were already in the directory that contained sysroot, hence `$(pwd)`
+You could run the tool from any directory, but in this case the current working directory contains `sysroot`, hence `$(pwd)`

 * `--rosdistro dashing`

-Both ROS and ROS2 distros can be specified by name (e.g. kinetic).
+You may specify both ROS and ROS2 distributions by name, for example, `kinetic` (ROS) or `dashing` (ROS 2).
-`cross_compile -h` will print the supported distros for this option
+`cross_compile -h` prints the supported distributions for this option

 * `--arch aarch64`

-We are targeting the ARMv8 / ARM64 / aarch64 architecture (which are different names for the same thing).
+Target the ARMv8 / ARM64 / aarch64 architecture (which are different names for the same thing).
-`cross_compile -h` will print the supported architectures for this option.
+`cross_compile -h` prints the supported architectures for this option.

 * `--os ubuntu`

-The target OS is Ubuntu - the version of the OS will be chosen automatically based on the ROS Distro's target OS.
+The target OS is Ubuntu - the tool chooses the OS version automatically based on the ROS Distro's target OS.
-In our case for ROS2 Dashing, it is 18.04 Bionic Beaver.
+In this case for ROS2 Dashing - 18.04 Bionic Beaver.

 ### Outputs of the build